August 6, 2019

 But what to do now?
 What to use instead?

-The MileageWise web dashboard and mileage tracker app work with a built-in map, so when you import the list of your client’s locations (yes, with MileageWise, you can import a whole list, and don’t have to type your frequently used destinations to the app over and over again every time), the app will create a distance matrix, from all partners to all partners.
+The MileageWise web dashboard and mileage tracker app work with a built-in map, so when you import the list of your client’s locations (yes, with MileageWise, you can import a whole list, and don’t have to type your frequently used destinations to the app over and over again every time), the app will create a distance matrix, from all clients to all clients.

-With the AdWise feature, we have developed a technology that makes an IRS-proof mileage log recommendation for you, doing it by taking into account all the legal regulations about mileage logging and tax return policies.
-In addition, a Built-In IRS Auditor, analyzing 70 possible logical conflicts, enables our web dashboard and app to prepare a flawless mileage log.
+With the AI Wizard feature, we have developed a technology that makes an IRS-proof mileage log recommendation for you, doing it by taking into account all the legal regulations about mileage logging and tax return policies.
+In addition, a Built-In IRS Auditor, analyzing and correcting 70 possible logical conflicts, enables our web dashboard and app to prepare a flawless mileage log.

 So you don’t need to fix your log for hours.